User atlas_benched on a forum I frequent (Good Looking Loser) gave a great suggestion for an article:

 This is an easy one – text/talk to all your current mates, and say, “Yo, I’m trying to be more social and make more friends.
 Got any other decent mates you can introduce me to/hangout with as a group?”
 Add in the caveat that you’re looking for quality friends, not just random acquaintances.

 I’ve used this before to great effect, and met a tonne of cool guys through my current friends.
 Everybody knows a few awesome people they can introduce you to.

 Girls are No Different

 All of this applies to girls too.
 After you get through your newbie phase, you should aim to only spend time with girls who add to your life.
 If a girl is hot but bitchy, don’t spend your time on her – there’s plenty of hot and nice girls out there.
 Every second you spend with a girl who’s negative is time you could have spent with a better girl.

 There should be nobody in your life who’s a detriment – every person you give your time to should be adding something to your life.
-You’ll save yourself a tonne of time – and energy – if you eliminate all the negative influences from your life.
+You’ll find life is a whole lot smoother – and much more fun – if you’re surrounded by positive influences.